thomasdarimont/terraform-provider-keycloak/docs/resources/ldap_user_attribute_mapper.md

 - `read_only` - (Optional) When `true`, this attribute is not saved back to LDAP when the user attribute is updated in Keycloak.
 Defaults to `false`.
 - `always_read_value_from_ldap` - (Optional) When `true`, the value fetched from LDAP will override the value stored in Keycloak.
 Defaults to `false`.
 - `is_mandatory_in_ldap` - (Optional) When `true`, this attribute must exist in LDAP.
 Defaults to `false`.
+- `attribute_force_default` - (Optional) When `true`, an empty default value is forced for mandatory attributes even when a default value is not specified.
+Defaults to `true`.
 - `attribute_default_value` - (Optional) Default value to set in LDAP if `is_mandatory_in_ldap` is true and the value is empty.
 - `is_binary_attribute` - (Optional) Should be true for binary LDAP attributes.